cjdbarlow/bedside-notebook/disease/obs/pph.md

 	Can give a further 0.25mg IV; beware bronchospasm and hypertension.
 Up to a total of 1mg.
 	* Metoclopramide 10mg IV
 	* Carboprost 0.25mg **IM**
-	Can repeat Q15 minutelyy, up to 2mg.
+	Can repeat Q15 minutely, up to 2mg.
 	* Consider misoprostol 1mg **PR**
 	* Misoprostol